 I have found this to be a huge misconception when it comes to adoption–be it domestic infant, international, foster to adopt, or kinship adoption.
 A child does not have to be an orphan to be adopted.
 Many children placed for adoption have one or two parents that are alive but may not be in a life situation that allows them to parent their child to what would be considered fit or best.
 With that in mind, not being in a place to parent does not make the child unwanted.
-There are many birth parents who would have given anything to parent their children, but either they made the decision to make an adoption plan or the government did for them.
+Many birth parents would have given anything to parent their children, but either they decided to make an adoption plan or the government did for them.

 2. Most birthparents are not teenagers.

-When most find out I am a birthmother, they immediately assume I had my son while I was still in high school or shortly thereafter.
-It is the same for many of my birthmother friends.
+When most find out I am a birth mother, they immediately assume I had my son while I was still in high school or shortly thereafter.
+It is the same for many of my birth mother friends.
 While there are birthmothers that are of that age group, in current adoption statistics, that is not the norm.
 Many birth mothers are 25 years old or older.
-They place because of poverty, the number of children they already parent, health issues, life circumstance, etc. With teen parenting and single parenting being more acceptable nowadays, it is less likely for a teenager to place their baby–the previous norm.
-I myself was 21, almost 22 years old, when I gave birth and placed my son for adoption.
+They place because of poverty, the number of children they already parent, health issues, life circumstances, etc. With teen parenting and single parenting being more acceptable nowadays, it is less likely for a teenager to place their baby–the previous norm.
+I myself was 21, almost 22 years old when I gave birth and placed my son for adoption.
 Most felt I was old enough to parent, but for my own reasons, I did not agree.

 3. Foster to adopt is not a “cheap” alternative to domestic infant adoption.